-I just got home from presenting to the year 12 TEE students at Kalamunda SHS (great bunch of students).
-For a group of students whose exams start next Tuesday and who have had tests and assignments due in all week, they seemed to be doing really well!
+I just got home from presenting to the year 12 TEE students at Kalamunda Senior High School.
+For a group of students whose exams start next Tuesday and who have had tests and assignments due in all week, they seemed to be doing really well.
 I was impressed!

-Whilst the focus of my talk was on study skill strategies today, I feel they may have benefited as well from learning some simple stress management strategies.
+Even though the focus of my talk was on study skill strategies today, I feel they may have benefited from learning some simple stress management strategies.

-Let’s face it, you can’t learn effectively if you’re stressed out.
+Let’s face it, you can’t learn effectively if you’re stressed/freaking out.
 I’ve said it before and I’ll say it again, stress makes you stupid.

 So here are 3 simple ways students who have exams coming up can decrease their anxiety and stress levels.